 Some new weapons that you will run into are the OneShot, Incendiary Grenade, Digger, Retro Lancer, Sawed-Off Shotgun, and Cleaver.
 That may not sound like a huge number, but these weapons are great.
-The OneShot is a huge version of the Longshot and is a one hit kill for every enemy.
+The OneShot is a huge version of the Longshot and is a one-hit kill for every enemy.
 The Incendiary Grenade sets enemies on fire, the Digger acts like a Boomshot+Grenade in which it burrows underground and pops up near an enemy.
 The Retro Lancer doesn’t have a chainsaw but instead has a bayonet that you can charge into grubs, but the gun is highly inaccurate and has really bad recoil.
-The Sawed-Off is exactly what it is: A one-shot shotgun that can do one shot kills at super close range.
+The Sawed-Off is exactly what it is: A one-shot shotgun that can do one-shot kills at super close range.
 The gun has a long reload time, so use it very wisely.
 Lastly, the Cleaver is a giant blade that you can use to swing around and chop off heads.

 While the new weapons sound impressive each one has an awesome new execution kill so there are 24 in total.
-There are also some new campaign exclusive weapons you can use like the new Beast Sieges, but your favorite Troikas are still here.
+There are also some new campaign exclusive weapons you can use as the new Beast Sieges, but your favorite Troikas are still here.
 Epic packed a lot of new content into Gears 3 so it makes it feel really fresh.
 Even the new character Sam is a great addition, but Anya Stroud is now the main Gears character and fights alongside you.
 I do have to mention one major change to the campaign: Revive.
-Yes, when you die you don’t die you can be revived like in multiplayer now, so this also makes the campaign a little easier and doesn’t require such tactical and careful planning like past games.
+Yes, when you die you don’t die you can be revived like in multiplayer now, so this also makes the campaign a little easier and doesn’t require much tactical and careful planning like past games.
 Some may love some may hate it.

 When it comes to multiplayer we finally get Team Deathmatch!
 All your other favorite modes are here, but we get a new onslaught of maps that are well designed, but you can now rank up and earn unlocks such as weapons skins, characters, and even crazier achievements.
 The new Beast mode is like a reversed Horde mode and is a huge blast, but Gears heroes like Dom and Marcus must be executed to die.
-One of my favorite things in Gears 3 is that it reads your achievements for every Gears game (even Gears 1 on PC!) and gives you special unlocks.
+One of my favorite things in Gears 3 is that it reads and recognizes your achievements for every Gears game (even Gears 1 on PC!) and gives you special unlocks.
 The Epic team really makes you feel like this is the final Gears and awards you for being loyal and sticking around since E-Day 5 years ago.

 Overall Gears of War 3 is a fine-tuned, well-balanced, and epic package as well as a great finale to the long-running series.
 When it comes to visuals Gears 3 looks like one of the best games of this generation (again) with updated lighting effects, higher resolution textures, and further draw distance.
-However, it does show its age a little in spots, but it does look draw dropping still.
-While this may be the last in the series Delta Squad and the Gears series will sit in our hearts as one of the best series of the generation and will never be forgotten.
+However, it does show its age a little in spots, but it does look draw-dropping still.
+While this may be the last in the series Delta Squad and the Gears series will sit in our hearts as one of the best franchises of the generation and will never be forgotten.

 Epic Edition: If you are a huge fan and really want to spend the extra whopping $90 you can buy the gigantic Epic Edition which includes a massive statue of Marcus Fenix, replica documents from Adam Fenix, a huge award box replica with a cog that is Adam Fenix’s science award and has the Adam Fenix character unlock code on it, a COG flag, and a weapons skin pack, and an art book that is the entire making of the whole series.
-The book is very well put together and gives you insight on the series that you will never see anywhere else.
+The book is very well put together and gives you insight into the series that you will never see anywhere else.
 This is a beautiful package and probably one of the best collector’s edition ever made.
 Everything is super high quality and just amazing to look at.